Frequently Asked Questions

 - We are highly devoted to the safety of our guests and have up-to-date electronic communication and navigation equipment, GPS (global positioning system), and electronic charting.
 As well as new full-length thermal survival floater suits that keep you warm, dry, and safe!

-- We are Certified Silver by Sustainable Tourism 2030
+- We are Certified Gold by Sustainable Tourism 2030

 - In the past two years we have been honoured to receive the following awards: